BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Maui to avoid crowds but still get great weather?
+When is the absolute best time to visit Maui to avoid crowds and still get great weather?

-For that sweet spot of fewer people and fantastic weather, aim for the shoulder seasons: April to May or September to October.
-You'll miss the peak winter rush and the summer family vacationers, but the trade winds are usually pleasant, the ocean is calm for swimming and snorkeling, and you'll likely snag better deals on accommodations.
+If you're looking for that sweet spot between good weather and fewer people, aim for the shoulder seasons: April to May or September to October.
+You'll miss the peak winter crowds and the summer family rush, and the weather is typically fantastic with warm sunshine and calmer ocean conditions, perfect for exploring.

-Beyond the famous beaches, what's a hidden gem or lesser-known spot you love on Maui?
+Beyond the famous beaches, what's a hidden gem or lesser-known spot you love?

 How many days do you need in Maui, USA?